 FAQs

-Here are the most common questions parents ask about private speech therapy.
+Common questions parents ask about private speech therapy.
+Thoughtful questions.
+Honest answers.

 -

 Most kids make faster progress when therapy happens at least once a week, with consistent home practice and parent involvement.
-(For most families in South Jordan, Riverton, Herriman, and West Jordan, this is usually the starting point.)
+(For most families in South Jordan and Riverton, this is usually the starting point.)

 When a child has a more significant speech sound disorder, or language delay, they often benefit from speech sessions at least twice a week or shorter, more frequent sessions.There’s no magic number - the right length and amount of sessions depends on: